-THE COLLIERY EXPLOSION NEAR OLDBURY .--- Two inquests have been held on the bodies of the men who were killed by the explosion on Wednesday week at Lord Ward's Ramrod Hall Colliery.
-The evidence, as far as it has yet gone, seems to show that the pit was carcless, on the morning of the accident, in not taking their safety lamps down with them.
-DOVE AND THE WIZARD HARRISON.-The astrologer and wizard Harrison has addressed a long letter to the editors of the Leeds Mercury in vindication of his conduct with reference to Dove.
-He says :--- "A more scandalous, unsatisfactory, and impudent statement never appeared in print than that which came out in your Tuesday's impression.
+THE COLLERY EXPLOSION NEAR OLDBURY .- Two inquests have been held on the bodies of the men who were killed by the explosion on Wednesday week at Lord Ward's Ramrod Hall Colliery.
+The evidence, as far as it has yet gone, seems to show that the pit was not properly ventilated, and that the men were culpably careless, on the morning of the accident, in not taking their safety lamps down with them.

+DOVE AND THE WIZARD HARRISON .- The astrologer and wizard Harrison has addressed a long letter to the editors of the Leeds Mercury in vindication of his conduct with reference to Dove.
+He says :-- "A more scandalous, unsatisfactory, and impudent statement never appeared in print than that which came out in your Tuesday's impression.
 It appears to me, and to hundreds more in this town, that Dove's villanous habit of lying followed him even to his prison, and to the scaffold. . . .
-Gentlemen, it will be of no use me attempting to deny any one particular statement made by that profligate and unfeeling criminal, as I declare to you, upon my honour, that there is scarcely a sentence of it true; and what is true is told in such a raving, incoherent manner, that the public-ay, the public-have seen the folly of publishing it, and that same discerning public declare 'that the document ought not to have been put into print."
-Harrison prays God to help any man who might have dealings with such a profligate as when news is slack and dull?]
-A DISAPPOINTMENT AT BATH. - A correspondent Dove, and concludes with this prodigious piece of selfwriting from Bath, on the 16th inst., says:-"All glorification :--"I am preparing for the press a somethose of the London press as well, I hope, and something which will prove to my countrymen that Henry Harrison is, and will continue to be, not an impostor, but a real benefactor of his species."
+Gentlemen, it will be of no use me by that profligate and unfeeling criminal, as I declare to you, upon my honour, that there is scarcely a sentence coherent manner, that the public-ay, the public-have seen the folly of publishing it, and that same discerning public declare 'that the document ought not to have been put into print."
+Harrison prays God to help any man who might have dealings with such a profligate as A DISAPPOINTMENT AT BATH. - A correspondent | Dove, and concludes with this prodigious piece of selfwriting from Bath, on the 16th inst., says :- "All glorification :- "I am preparing for the press a some-Bath was thrown into a ludicrous state of excitement thing which will alter your opinion, and the opinions of the last strike, the men did not like to complain.
+He was afraid he should have been turned off had he done so.